Back

 Problem & Hypothesis Statement

-After mapping frustrations and clustering insights from dog owners, a clear pattern emerged.
-Despite different lifestyles and breeds, every owner shared the same underlying struggle.
-I sharpened everything into a single design challenge — the Problem Statement.
+Despite different lifestyles and breeds, every owner shared the same struggle.
+I distilled it into a single Problem Statement.

-Dog owners struggle to find reliable, trustworthy pet care when they're busy or traveling.
-They worry about their pet's safety, can't verify caretaker quality, and juggle fragmented tools for health, walking, and grooming — leading to constant stress and missed care needs.
+Dog owners struggle to find reliable, trustworthy pet care when busy or traveling.
+They can't verify caretaker quality and juggle fragmented tools for health, walking, and grooming — leading to constant stress and missed care needs.

 If